Crash (Ballard novel): Development

 The Papers of J. G. Ballard at the British Library include two revised drafts of Crash (Add MS 88938/3/8).
 Scanned extracts from Ballard's drafts are included in Crash: The Collector's Edition, ed.
 Chris Beckett.

 In 1971, Harley Cokeliss directed a short film entitled Crash! based on a chapter in J. G. Ballard's book The Atrocity Exhibition, where Ballard is featured, talking about the ideas in his book.
-British actress Gabrielle Drake appeared as a passenger and car-crash victim.
+Gabrielle Drake portrayed a passenger and car-crash victim.
 Ballard later developed the idea, resulting in Crash.
 In his draft of the novel he mentioned Drake by name, but references to her were removed from the published version.

 Interpretation

 Throughout Crash I have used the car not only as a sexual image, but as a total metaphor for man's life in today's society.
 As such the novel has a political role quite apart from its sexual content, but I would still like to think that Crash is the first pornographic novel based on technology.
 In a sense, pornography is the most political form of fiction, dealing with how we use and exploit each other in the most urgent and ruthless way.
 Needless to say, the ultimate role of Crash is cautionary, a warning against that brutal, erotic and overlit realm that beckons more and more persuasively to us from the margins of the technological landscape.